-E-mail requirement: By 3:00 p.m. on Monday November 25 (or any time earlier), send a brief e-mail to j.rosenthal@math.toronto.edu, indicating your topic choice and rough plan for your paper.
+E-mail requirement: By 4:00 PM Toronto time on Monday November 30 (or any time earlier), send a brief e-mail to j.rosenthal@math.toronto.edu, indicating your topic choice and rough plan for your paper.

-Class discussion requirement: In class on Wednesday November 27, come prepared to discuss your essay topic and ideas and plans with other students.
+Class discussion requirement: In class on Wednesday December 2, come prepared to discuss your essay topic and ideas and plans with other students.
 (You should have made significant progress by then.)